aritzLizoain/CNN-Image-Segmentation/README.md

-# CNN UNet Image Segmentation
+# CNN Image Segmentation

-The goal of the project is to study machine learning techniques on detector images from Beyond Standard Model searches.
+This is a development of a machine learning application for research on dark matter.
+The software performs multi-class image segmentation on simulated images from direct detection experiments.
-The studied images represent energy deposits on CCDs.
+The simulated images represent energy deposits on CCDs.
+A deep learning UNet model is trained in Python with Keras.
+A final 99% prediction accuracy is successfully reached.
-The project performs CNN UNet multiclass image segmentation.
-The model is trained using simulated detector images and then tested with real detector images.

 ## Getting Started